Degree requirements and major information

 Humanities and Social Sciences Requirement

-To promote a rich and varied educational experience outside of the technical requirements for each major, the College of Engineering has established the following Humanities and Social Sciences (H/SS) breadth requirement built into all of the programs of study.
+To promote a rich and varied educational experience outside of the technical requirements for each major, the College of Engineering has a Humanities and Social Sciences (H/SS) breadth requirement built into all of the programs of study.
 Follow these guidelines to fulfill this requirement:

-- Complete a minimum of six courses (3 units or more) from the approved Humanities/Social Sciences (H/SS) lists.
+- Complete a minimum of six approved H/SS courses.

-- The four additional courses must be chosen from the H/SS comprehensive list.
-These courses may be taken on a Pass/Not Passed Basis (P/NP).
+- The four additional courses must be chosen within these guidelines from the H/SS lists (see below).
+These four courses may be taken on a pass/no pass basis.

-- At least two of the six courses must be upper division (courses numbered 100-196).
+- At least two of the six H/SS courses must be upper-division (courses numbered 100-196).

 - One of the six courses must satisfy the campus American Cultures requirement.
 Note that any American Cultures course of 3 units or more may be used to meet H/SS requirements.